Unifield/ufbk/README.md

 moved to d: and then renamed to ```ufbk```.
 2. Open the config.ini file and configure every configuration variable to match your OC’s requirements in terms of backup.
 There is an explanation for every configuration variable.
+Pay close attention to the ones marked "(\*)" as these are required.
 3. Click on “run.bat” to upload a backup to the cloud
 4. If it works, then open create_task.bat to turn on the scheduled task.
 By default it’s launched at 9pm.
 You can change that in the